- Impact Factor of 1.990

 should be to make the general significance and conceptual advance of the work clearly

-Reviews should be recognized as scholarly by specialists in the field being covered, but should
+Reviews should be recognized as scholarly by specialists in the covered field, but should

 also be written with a view to informing readers who are not specialized in that particular field,

-and should therefore be presented using simple prose.
+and should be presented using simple prose.
 Please avoid excessive jargon and

 technical detail.
 Reviews should capture the broad developments and implications of recent